This article tries to define classroom interaction and how different approaches dealt with interaction to provide learning and teaching opportunities.

 In these classes, teachers do not provide an opportunity for interactions among students.
 Most of the classroom interaction is teacher-student oriented.

-- Focus is on learning.
+- The focus is on learning.

 - Students work collaboratively in small groups to answer tasks.